 Under Ideal Conditions, Vole Populations Can Explode

-Voles, sometimes called meadow mice, are small, burrowing rodents which can cause considerable damage to your property if their population is left to grow unchecked.
+Voles, a species of rodent sometimes called meadow mice, are small, burrowing rodents that can cause considerable damage to your property if their population is left to grow unchecked.
 Voles usually measure no more than eight inches long and have compact, stocky bodies.
-These pests spend the majority of their time below-ground, but can be identified mainly by the distinctive tunnel habits.
-These tunnel openings are usually hidden by a thin layer of grass, which hide an aperture about two inches across.
+These pests spend the majority of their time below ground but can be identified mainly by their distinctive tunnel habits.
+These tunnel openings are usually hidden by a thin layer of grass, which hides an aperture about two inches across.

 Voles are mostly herbivores and feed on all kinds of plant life, and they’ll take advantage of their burrows to stockpile seeds in preparation for winter.
 Vole populations can fluctuate from year to year, but when conditions are ideal, they can multiply extremely quickly and overwhelm a particular area.
 In some circumstances, there may be several thousand voles living and breeding within one square acre.

 Voles can cause extensive damage to gardens by feeding on any fruits and vegetables they may find there, but they also pose significant risks to the root systems of nearby trees, as their burrowing tends to interfere with natural growth.
 A large number of voles will also gnaw incessantly at tree trunks, cutting off the flow of nutrients and potentially killing the tree completely.
 Although voles are generally not accomplished climbers, they have been known to scamper up to some lower branches and cause the same kind of damage above the ground.